 “Love to.
 Stop thinking about us.”
 Reynare tore her hair out of Kiera’s grip, strands melting like they were made of ash.
 She put more distance between her and Kiera.
 “You can’t, can you?
 It’s constant, Every time we’re near you.
 You can’t stop thinking about us, and what we are.”

 “We can’t stop.
 Any more than you can, apparently.”

 “Then shape the fuck up.
 Show me what you’re actually capable of.”
-Kiera feinted with the sword, then slashed at Reynare’s cheek, fingers turning to silver-tipped claws.
-Actual silver, I realized, as Kiera bit almost through her lip, blood running down her chin until she pushed the silver away.
+Kiera feinted with the sword, then slashed at Reynare’s cheek, fingers turning to silver-tipped claws midway through the swing.
+And a second later, I realized she’d used actual silver, because there was smoke hissing up from her fingers where the nails hit her skin, and she nearly bit through her lip until she shifted it away.
 Was that possible?
-And good god, why would she hurt herself like that, unless –
+And good god, why would she hurt herself like that, unless—

 Oh.
 Oh, god.

 Reynare was crouched over, one hand on the ground.
 I’d missed it at first.
 Kiera had actually hit her.
 Blood dripped down her cheek, but not as much as there should have been – because the three claw-marks across her face were still smoldering, hissing smoke into the lamplit air along with the smell of burning flesh.
 Her face turned back into Jaylie’s, but the cuts remained.
 Smoking, just like Kiera’s hand.
 Faerie flesh.